 Our Pre-College Enrichment programs are designed to give you a taste of the excitement and independence you will experience in college.
-Just like in college, you will be part of a large group of students, live in a residence, be assigned a roommate and have your choice of classes.
+Just like in college, you will be part of a large group of students, live in a residence, and have your choice of classes.
 And like in college, you will enjoy a warm, family environment within your residence where you enjoy many opportunities to socialize with other students within your residence and classes.
 Our staff hiring and training emphasizes social safety and establishing an inclusive culture.
 We are extremely skilled at this.
 We take great care in crafting an environment that simulates and prepares you for life as a college student, both academically and socially.

 Course offerings cover a diverse range of academic disciplines and interests so you can explore your passion, whether it’s Italian language, business, photography or cooking to name a few.
 The courses are taught by university faculty.
 Receive a Certificate of Completion at the end of the program.

 9:15 AM - 10:15 AM - Breakfast

 10:30 AM - 1:00 PM - Morning Course